BICENTENNIAL TRIBUTE

 F(with tray of early afternoon brandy): Have you seen them assailgements in the Post, my Lord?
 Very rough they be - so Mule tells me

-B:Devil I have! - the first is upon my person - which has been denounced in verses somewhat alike the subject, inasmuch as they halt exceedingly - the second, upon my deformity - which certainly will, we must agree Fletcher, admit of no “historic doubts" - did you not many times St. Bartholomew me with roiling foot-baths? (both laugh wistfully)
+B:Devil I have! - the first is upon my person - which has been denounced in verses somewhat alike the subject, inasmuch as they halt exceedingly - upon my deformity, in the second version - which will, we must agree Fletcher, admit of no “historic doubts" - did you not many times St. Bartholomew me with roiling foot-baths? (both laugh wistfully)

 SBD(reads): Here you are described as an atheist! no - that's not quite so clear - a rebel - mmm - at last, very downrightly, the Devil - boiteux, I presume!

 B(grabs paper): My demonism would seem to be a female conjecture - be damned!
-Such a commonplace is suspiciously Rosa-Matilda-ish - or whatever name she now adopts to confound her critics
+Such a commonplace is suspiciously Rosa-Matilda-ish - or whatever name she now adopts to confound her local rector

 B: If it is she, it would not be difficult to convince her I am a mere man, if a queen of the Amazons may be believed, who says “αριστον χωλος οιφει"